-- Most school divisions (86 of 95) responding to JLARC's survey reported they have hired or plan to hire more instructional staff-most commonly, instructional specialists and/or teacher aides (sidebar). - At least three-quarters of divisions surveyed reported implementing (or planning to implement) new or expanding existing academic support efforts such as tutoring; adjusting schedules to fit more instructional time into the existing school day; and/or providing additional instruction outside of the school day via summer school or before and after school programs. - Nearly all divisions (94 of 95) surveyed indicated they are providing (or planning to provide) more training to instructional staff on strategies and methods to accelerate learning and address achievement gaps, and/or are making efforts to provide more support for teachers through teacher mentors, teacher coaches, or curriculum specialists.
+- Nearly all school divisions (90 of 95) responding to JLARC's survey reported they have hired or plan to hire more instructional staff-most commonly, instructional specialists and/or teacher aides (sidebar). - At least three-quarters of divisions surveyed reported implementing (or planning to implement) new or expanding existing academic support efforts such as tutoring; adjusting schedules to fit more instructional time into the existing school day; and/or providing additional instruction outside of the school day via summer school or before and after school programs. - Most divisions (91 of 92) surveyed indicated they are providing (or planning to provide) more training to instructional staff on strategies and methods to accelerate learning and address achievement gaps, and/or are making efforts to provide more support for teachers through teacher mentors, teacher coaches, or curriculum specialists.